russgrav/ScriptSnip/README.md

-# Audio Condenser - Web Version
+# ScriptSnip - Web Version

 A client-side web application that extracts speech audio from video files using subtitle timing, perfect for language immersion learning.